-What happens after surgery?
+What happens after my surgery?

-- You will have a bandage on your ankle. - You will be wearing a surgical boot, so you can put weight on your affected leg whilst protecting your foot.
-Unless your surgeon has told you otherwise. - You will be given crutches for support.
+- After surgery you will have a bandage on your ankle. - You will also be wearing a surgical boot.
+The boot allows you to put weight on your affected leg whilst protecting your foot.
+Unless your surgeon has told you otherwise. - One of your healthcare team will give you crutches for support.
 Please use these as advised by your doctor.